mozilla-mobile/fenix/README.md

 git push <remote> --no-verify
 ```

-Note: If while pushing you encounter this error "Could not initialize class org.codehaus.groovy.runtime.InvokerHelper" and are currently on Java14 then downgrading your Java version to Java13 or lower can resolve the issue
+Note: If while pushing you to encounter this error "Could not initialize class org.codehaus.groovy.runtime.InvokerHelper" and are currently on Java14 then downgrading your Java version to Java13 or lower can resolve the issue

 Steps to downgrade Java Version on Mac with Brew:
 1. Install Homebrew (https://brew.sh/)